Competitions

 Timing - The dance should go to the rhythm set forth by the music, either SSS or QQS throughout their basic rotational patterns.
 Timing may be manipulated during the dance but it must accentuate the underlying rhythm of the song.

-Content - The styling and variations added into the dance.
+Content - The styling and variations added into the dance, including facial expressions.

-Teamwork - The dance should demonstrate good communication between the partners in the dance.
+Teamwork - The dance should demonstrate good communication between the partners in the dance through physical connection, spatial awareness, and eye contact.

 Showmanship - The overall performance of the dance.